a-r-m-i-n/dce/readme.txt

 -----------
-[ ] Write the documentation (which will be located in wiki of forge.typo3.org project) [ ] Add more configuration templates (located in EXT:dce/Resource/Public/CodeSnippets/ConfigurationTemplates/) [ ] Make some code improvements/refactorings
+[ ] Write the documentation (which will be located in wiki of forge.typo3.org project) [ ] Add more configuration templates (located in EXT:dce/Resource/Public/CodeSnippets/ConfigurationTemplates/) [ ] Add a validator, which checks unique variable names for each DCE (not for pid or whole pagetree) [ ] Make some code improvements/refactorings